KDahir247/UnityTechDemo/README.md

 Cinemachine,
 Hybrid Renderer,
 UI Builder,
-UI Toolkit and mmany more look a manifest for full
+UI Toolkit and many more look a manifest for full list of packages used.

 <br />